craigfrancis/php-is-literal-rfc/readme-v2.txt

 Developer training simply does not scale, and mistakes still happen.

-We cannot expect everyone to have formal training, know everything from day 1, and consider programming a full time job.
+We cannot expect everyone to have formal training, know everything from Day 1, and consider programming a full time job.
 We want new programmers, with a variety of experiences, ages, and backgrounds.
 Everyone should be guided to do the right thing, and notified as soon as they make a mistake (we all make mistakes).
 We also need to acknowledge that many programmers are busy, do copy/paste code, don't necessarily understand what it does, edit it for their needs, then simply move on to their next task.

 ===== Other Programming Languages =====

+Similar concepts implemented in other programming languages:

 **Python** can use the [[https://github.com/craigfrancis/php-is-literal-rfc/blob/main/others/python/main.py|LiteralString]] type in 3.11 ([[https://eiv.dev/python-pyre/|pyre example]], via [[https://peps.python.org/pep-0675/|PEP 675]]).